Alexander2990/TrafficLight/README.md

 ## Our Goal

-Learn to use a responsive UI and associate the year with the UI
+Learn to use a responsive UI and associate the code with the UI

 ## What I created